scientificcomputing/phd-retreat-190324/docs/intro.md

 ## Plan this workshop

-- What is reproductivity, and why do we need it?
+- What is reproducibility, and why do we need it?
 (15 minutes)
-- Example papers: discuss in groups  (15 minutes)
 - Organizing your projects (version control) (30 minutes)
 - Break